pradeep1288/gupshup/README.md

 * Download the gupshup chat app from [here](https://github.com/pradeep1288/gupshup/zipball/master)
 * Extract the zip contents to a directory
+* Install the dependencies by running npm install in the root directory
 * Navigate to the directory where you extracted the contents
 * Run `node server.js`
 * You have now started the chat server.
 Clients can join in via http://servers-ip-here:8000 :)